 - Be continuous learners through the understanding of research in the discipline

-The Division of Communication Sciences and Disorders (CSD) offers world-class PhD programs that emphasize the development of specialized knowledge and skills consistent with strong scholarly career aspirations through academic coursework, original research projects, hands-on experiences in the Hearing, Speech and Language Clinic, grant writing, research presentations in professional forums, interdisciplinary scholarly activities, teaching opportunities, and ongoing engaged mentoring by CSD faculty.
+The Division of Hearing, Speech and Language Sciences (HSLS) offers world-class PhD programs that emphasize the development of specialized knowledge and skills consistent with strong scholarly career aspirations through academic coursework, original research projects, hands-on experiences in the Hearing, Speech and Language Clinic, grant writing, research presentations in professional forums, interdisciplinary scholarly activities, teaching opportunities, and ongoing engaged mentoring by Hearing, Speech and Language Sciences faculty.